main-banner

 Money

-Travelers can easily exchange US Dollars and significant other currencies in banks or government-authorized money changers.
+Travelers can easily exchange US dollars and other significant currencies in banks or through government-authorized money changers.
 You can get 5, 10, 20, 50, 100, 500, and 1000 notes, and you are highly recommended to carry below 500 notes for easy exchange of your money.
 Extra money can be returned at the time of your departure; at that time, you need to show the encashment receipt.

 Credit Card